dehjvg/docu/docs/Contractor/do-a-contract.md

 ---
-sidebar_position: 1
+sidebar_position: 2
+keywords:
+  - Contracts
+  - Contractor
 ---

-# Create a Page
+# Do a Contract

 Add **Markdown or React** files to `src/pages` to create a **standalone page**: